-Even when a standardized and automated process for consignment implant orders is implemented, many organizations continue to struggle with its complexities.
+Even when a standardized and automated process for implant and consignment orders is implemented, many organizations continue to struggle with its complexities.
 Understanding and interpreting terminology and meeting individual trading partner preferences is challenging and leads to confusion and inconsistencies.

-This guide shares recommended practices for handling four subtypes of consignment implant orders:
+This guide shares recommended practices for handling four subtypes: